 Dessert Spaghetti Squash with Apples, Walnuts, and Cinnamon Goat Cheese

 While a sweet spaghetti squash might sound a little unconventional, it's quite a treat.
 Accompanied by a warm, buttery cinnamon apple mixture, this squash is packed with festive fall flavors.
 The simple goat cheese and Greek yogurt mixture is the perfect, creamy component to finish it all off, and you're going to be licking the spoon with this light and healthy topper.

 Simple Slow Cooker Spaghetti Squash

-As easy as it gets, this is a great, hands-off, and foolproof method for cooking spaghetti squash.
-Use the cooked squash for salads, as a veggie swap for pasta noodles, or as a simple fall side dish.
+As easy as it gets, this is a great, hands-off, and foolproof method for making slow cooker spaghetti squash.
+Use the slow-cooked squash for salads, as a veggie swap for pasta noodles, or as a simple fall side dish.